joeireland/iot-core-workshop/Workshop2-DeviceOnboarding.md

    ![Activate Certificate](images/activate-cert.png)

 ### 6. Locate your IoT Custom Endpoint value
-   - Select **Settings** and take note of your **Custom Endpoint** (your value may differ).<br> **NOTE: This will be used when you configure the host which your IoT code will connect below**
+   - Select **Settings** and take note of your **Custom Endpoint** (your value may differ from the example shown below).<br>

+   **NOTE: Save this value in your notes for the future.
+It will be used when you configure the host which your IoT code will connect to below**

    ![Custom Endpoint](images/custom-endpoint.png)

 ### 7. Secure copy your previously saved **mything** IoT certificates onto your Raspberry Pi

-   - Launch the **Google Chrome Secure Shell Extention** in another tab to start a SFTP session
+   - Launch the **Google Chrome Secure Shell App** in another tab to start a SFTP session
    - Enter a username of **pi**, the IP address displayed on the LCD screen connected to your Raspberry Pi, enter port **80** and press the **SFTP** button.

-   NOTE: The password to use when logging in is written on the brown box of your Raspberry Pi.
-Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.
+   **NOTE: The password to use when logging in is written on the brown box of your Raspberry Pi.
+Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.**

    ![SFTP Raspberry Pi](images/sftp-raspberry-pi.png)